Golden Globes: Nominations and voting

-Entry forms for films need to be received within ten days of the official screening.
+Entry forms for films need to be received by the deadline which varies each year, but is typically at the end of October.
+As of 2024, all films must be uploaded to the Golden Globes screening platform for viewing by all voters.
 TV programs should be submitted "as early as possible" before the deadline.
-For TV programs, they must merely be available to be seen by voters in any common format, including the original TV broadcast.
+For TV programs, they too must be made available to be seen by voters by being uploaded to the Golden Globes screening platform.
+The minimum number of eligible minutes required must be uploaded.
+For Podcast programs, they must be uploaded to the Golden Globes screening platform by the deadline for viewers to watch/listen.

-As of the 2023 ceremony, the HFPA removed a requirement that an exclusive press conference be hosted by the organization for each nominated film—a practice that had contributed to transparency issues.
+As of the 2023 ceremony, the HFPA removed exclusive press conferences hosted by the organization—a practice that had contributed to transparency issues.

 Ballots to select the nominations are sent to voters in November, along with a "Reminder List" of eligible film and TV programs.
-Each HFPA member then votes for their top five choices in each category, numbering them 5 to 1, with 5 being their top choice.
+Each Golden Globes voter then votes for their top six (or eight in the case of Cinematic & Box Office Achievement) choices in each category, numbering them 6 to 1, with 6 being their top choice.
 The nominees in each category are then the five selections that receive the most votes.
-The ranked voting is only used to break ties, with number 5 worth 5 points, number 4 worth 4 points, and so on.
+The ranked voting is only used to break ties, with number 6 worth 6 points, number 5 worth 5 points, and so on.

-After the nominations are announced in mid-December, voters receive the final ballots.
+After the nominations are announced on the first or second Monday of December, voters receive the final ballots.
 The winner in each category is selected from among the nominees by plurality voting.
 In case of a tie, the winner is the one that had the most votes on the nomination ballot.

-As of the 2024 ceremony, the voting body consisted of 310 individuals, including representatives of 76 countries, international journalists, and 95 members that were members of the HFPA.
+As of the 2024 ceremony, the voting body consisted of 310 individuals, including representatives of 76 countries' journalists, and 95 members that were members of the HFPA.

 Ceremony

 The broadcast of the Golden Globe Awards, broadcast to 167 countries worldwide, generally ranks as the third most-watched awards show each year, behind only the Oscars and the Grammy Awards.
 Since 2010, it was televised live in all United States time zones.
 Until Ricky Gervais hosted in 2010, the award ceremony was one of two major Hollywood award ceremonies (the other being the Screen Actors Guild Awards) that did not have a regular host; every year a different presenter introduced the ceremony at the beginning of the broadcast.
 Gervais returned to host the 68th and 69th Golden Globe Awards the next two years.
 Tina Fey and Amy Poehler hosted the 70th, 71st and 72nd Golden Globe Awards in 2013 through 2015.
-The Golden Globe Awards' theme song, which debuted in 2012, was written by Japanese musician and songwriter Yoshiki Hayashi.
+The Golden Globe Awards' theme song, which debuted in 2012, was written by Japanese musician and composer Yoshiki.